mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 </details>
 <hr>
-### Write and execute a search that utilizes a runtime field
-In this instance, we will create a runtime field that will take the existing fields minutes and seconds, and turn them into a field called seconds_per_site.

-Other runtime fields could include:
-- Create a field called state_code that takes the state name and abbreviates it.
-Such as New Hampshire to NH, and VT for Vermont.

-Step 2 Perform the searcb
-It could be either:
-1) Search for fields with more than 200 seconds of converted totality time.
-2) Search for all of the state parks with the state_code of NH

 ### Define and use an ingest pipeline that satisfies a given set of requirements, including the use of Painless to modify documents
 :question: Apply a pipeline called `longest-time` to the data in `state-parks` with the following requirements: